Best Unified API Platforms 2026: The Shift to Agent-Based Infrastructure

 Best For: Developer experience on standard APIs.

 Apideck offers excellent documentation and real-time data support.
-It is a great tool for building standard marketplaces quickly.
+It is a great tool for building standard marketplaces quickly, leveraging pre built unified APIs to accelerate development and simplify integration.
 However, like Merge, it relies on the stability and availability of third-party public APIs.
-It does not solve the "fragile code" problem of building your own scrapers for missing integrations.
+It does not solve the "fragile code" problem of building your own scrapers for missing integrations, nor does it address the need for custom integrations beyond its pre-built connectors.

 4. Unified.to